Central Theater Command: Area of responsibility

 The Central Theater Command's area of responsibility (AOR) consists of the previous Beijing Military Region, including the capital Beijing and the neighboring provinces and directly governed municipalities of Tianjin, Hebei, Shaanxi, Shanxi, Henan and Hubei.

 The command's primary responsibility is the defense of the nation's capital, Beijing, and it serves as the national strategic military reserve.

+History

+Founded on 1 February 2016, its predecessors were the Beijing Military Region and Jinan Military Region.